Michael-Peer/Movies-Unidirectional-flow-impl/README.md

 This project is focused of scalable, maintaible and testable app.

-Focused on effiecent erorr handling, generis and declaretive&readable code.
+Focused on effiecent erorr handling, generics, declaretive&readable code.

 Detaild explaination almost to each step in inside the code